svetlyak40wt/colorize/README.md

 Don't read me, just use it!
 ===========================

-Colorizer have no any configuration options.
-It is very simple.
-It accepts some strings on stdin, and outputs them to the stdout.
+Colorizer has no configuration options.
+It's simple.
+It reads from stdin, and writes to the stdout.
 In the middle, it finds matches for each given pattern and paint them using some color.

 For example, you have python log and want to highlight ERRORS and WARNINGS: